Did you know that E-bikes turn people into daily cyclists?

 More about the engine later...

 You should note that the weight of your typical e-bicycle is around 40 kg, and can be as heavy as 70 kg depending on its type and design.
 Meaning your electric bike will be considerably heavier than a standard bicycle.
+You can use electric exercise bike as an indoor cycling bike to boost your muscle endurance.

 Let's take a look at the most common types of e-bikes: